k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/02_hardware_req_for_dev_qa.md

 Use dedicated servers for Fabric/Cassandra/Kafka instances.
 Following a sizing process, the exact number of nodes for each environment needs to be determined .

-## Minimum System Configuration for each Fabric Node Server
+## Minimum System Configuration for Each Fabric Node Server

 ### Software Requirements:

 #### Operating system:

-* RedHat (version 7 or higher) based distribution (for example: Centos, Oracle, Linux).
+* RedHat (version 7 or higher) based distribution (for example: Centos, Oracle Linux).
 * Ubuntu Server, version 18.04 or higher.